Graduate Admissions Process

 A typed statement of professional, educational, and career goals

 A drug screening and background check

-The Board, administration, and faculty affirm that all students in the College of Nursing MSN degree program must possess intellectual, physical, ethical, emotional, and interpersonal capabilities necessary to complete the MSN degree and to achieve the levels of competency required for safe professional nursing practice.
+The Board, administration, and faculty affirm that all students in the College of Nursing MSN or DNP degree program must possess intellectual, physical, ethical, emotional, and interpersonal capabilities necessary to complete the MSN or DNP degree and to achieve the levels of competency required for safe professional nursing practice.
 Disabled individuals who apply to Saint Anthony College of Nursing are considered on an individual basis and in compliance with state and federal laws.
 The College cherishes its right and duty to seek and retain individuals who will make a positive contribution to all aspects of the College Mission.
 Saint Anthony College of Nursing conducts its program and implements policies on a non-discriminatory basis with respect to race, age, religion, gender, national origin, marital status, military service, status upon military discharge, disability or handicap, and creed.